endurantgames/cosmiclegends/src/classes/knight.md

     *_Unique Vehicle_ Class Ability.* Choose a Power Word from the Wheelman Class Vehicle Core Power Word list as a Core Power Word.

+    *Repetition:* You can choose this ability more than once.
+If you do, track each Wheelman Class Power Words and Class Abilities separately, assigning each to a specific vehicle.

     Your Unique Vehicle's **Maximum Health** and
     **Maximum Might** equal the **sum of your own Maximum